1950

 L. Feather, “Parker Hotar Stämma Delaunay,” Estrad, February 1951, 7: Article, dated January 1, explains Parker retreat, which involved contractual matters.
 Parker claims that he was offered no salary and only francs 10,000 pr. day to cover his expenses, money that he never got.
 There were also disagreements concerning who should pay his return flying ticket.

 M. Westin, Charlie Parker in Sweden (2014), 157–59: Confirms that Parker left for contractual reasons.
 The Swedish promoter, Hellström, would not allow Parker to perform in Paris without that the Charles Delaunay paid Parker’s return ticket.
-On this background Billy Shaw ordered Parker not to perform in Paris and leave immidiatly.
+On this background Billy Shaw ordered Parker not to perform in Paris and leave immediately.

 December 3